jascals/Flora/README.md

 * Dribbble api is available only to select applications with their approval.
 Remain in branch [#dribbble](https://github.com/MashirosBaumkuchen/Flora/tree/dribbble), solved code&taken.

 * Now is working in [#master](https://github.com/MashirosBaumkuchen/Flora/tree/master), using another api.
-* Now is working in [#master](https://github.com/MashirosBaumkuchen/Flora/tree/master), using another api.

 # license